CLCL-Geneva/BLM-SNFDisentangling/README.md

 [BLM-AgrF: A New French Benchmark to Investigate Generalization of Agreement in Neural Networks](https://aclanthology.org/2023.eacl-main.99/) describes the BLM_AgrF dataset -- subject-verb agreement in French.

-[Grammatical information in BERT sentence embeddings as two-dimensional arrays (to appear at RepL4NLP 2023)]() describes the impact of reshaping BERT sentence embeddings to 2D arrays on detecting subject-verb agreement information.
+[Grammatical information in BERT sentence embeddings as two-dimensional arrays](https://aclanthology.org/2023.repl4nlp-1.3/) describes the impact of reshaping BERT sentence embeddings to 2D arrays on detecting subject-verb agreement information.

 ## Data